- L1 Mammalian evolution and faunal history

 This course is the second of two complementary modules (with M8), which can be taken together or on their own.
 Our aim is to provide a course that is accessible to anyone doing Part II Zoology whatever their previous background.

-This is an interdepartmental course (with PDN).
 In addition to three lectures per week there are six journal club sessions, which provide an opportunity for interactive discussion of key references.

 Module Organiser: Dr Torsten Krude